backdrop-contrib/samlauth/README.md

 * A public SSL certificate (so communication can be encrypted).

-How this data is exchanged (e.g. sent by email, or through XML files that are either sent or retrieved from a URL), and which side sends their data first, depends on your organization's structure / preferences.
+How this data is exchanged (e.g. sent by email, or through XML files that are either exchanged manually or retrieved from a URL), and which side sends their data first, depends on your organization's structure / preferences.

+This information is available / configurable at the "SAML" tab.

 ### Service Provider:

+URLs are hardcoded by this module.
+If you see HTTP where you want to see HTTPS:
+See the question / answer section at the bottom.

-The Entity ID can be any value, used to identify this particular SP / Drupal application to the IdP - as long as it is unique among all SPs known by the IdP.
+The Entity ID is used to identify this particular SP to the IdP, and can be any value as long as it is unique among all SPs known by the IdP.
 (Many SPs make it equal to the URL for the application or metadata, but that's just a convention.
-Choose anything you like - unless the organization operating the IdP mandates a specific value/format.)
+Choose anything you like, unless the organization operating the IdP mandates a specific value/format.)

 If your SSL certificate / private key is stored safely as discussed above at "Requirements", reference them in this section.
 Alternatively (less safe) select